Tap to get financing

 Still, motels can be very profitable, and lenders that recognize this might offer the SBA 7(a) loan.
 A dedicated owner with a good credit score and enough money down is likely to qualify.

-The SBA 7(a) is a versatile loan that’s designed to get you the capital needed for your small business.
+The SBA 7(a) is a versatile loan designed to get you the capital needed for your small business.
 If you’ve been looking for a way to fund your motel, consider this kind of loan.

 How to Qualify and Apply for an SBA 7(a) Loan